ekqt/ekqtblog/src/data/understanding-jest.md

 };
 ```

-In our _db.json_ file we are going to mock a JSON database for laptops.
+In our _db.json_ file, we are going to mock a JSON database for laptops.
 To keep things SS, we will only have a single item as follows:

 ```javascript
 {